 When we seek to determine the probable external form of aspects in the affairs of life, we meet yet greater variation.
 What is more absurd to suppose that the same aspect will manifest in the way in the case of a convict serving a life sentence, a millionaire financier, a Bohemian artist, or a soldier on active service?
 However, while realizing these difficulties to the full, I have tried to make a book that will contain something both new and useful.

-I believe this is an extremely relevant point of view of the astrological aspects, which should be included in go to site all books written on the subject.
+I believe this is an extremely relevant point of view of the astrological aspects, which should be included in all books written on the subject.
 We never know what kind of variation there will be when expressing a planetary aspect in the horoscope, and the actual station and circumstances of the individual also need to be included.
 In general, we can get a good grasp on an individual’s nature using the aspects alone, without any prior knowledge.
 The book itself contains many new thoughts on the astrological aspects considering its age, and it holds plenty of insights into the nature of each combination of planets.
 For example, using the previous reader’s study notes he/she has underlined the following for Sun conjunct Moon.